owaisg65/PitchPerfect/README.md

 # PitchPerfect

-First Project in IOS Nano dgree
+First Project in IOS Nano degree

 Record your voice, then choose the effects